bestdev1212/AutomaticDeFi/README.md

-# ETH Receival Proxy
+# ETH Receival Agent

-Proxy Account to deal with fund spliting and auto investment to ERC20/ Compound and other DeFi Application.
+A Agent Contract to deal with fund spliting and auto investment to ERC20/ Compound and other DeFi Application.